aaronbloomfield/ccc/hws/metamask/index.md

 Your task is to create a web interface to your Auctioneer_v2.sol contract, which now fulfills the [AuctionManager_v2.sol](AuctionManager_v2.sol.html) ([src](AuctionManager_v2.sol)) interface.
 MAKE SURE IT'S THE UPDATED VERSION (that you developed above)!
 That updated version was discussed in the "Setup: Auctioneer" section, above.

 As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment, the read-only parts of this assignment are already done for you.
-You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there).
+You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
+Note: you have to view that page with an address else most of the relevant code will not be shown.
+The link to that page with an address is on the Collab landing page.

 For this assignment, you only need to create an interface with four of the functions -- `createAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
 And the interface for `mintNFT()` was provided for you, above.
 In particular, you do NOT have to create an interface for `cancelAuction()`.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.